This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 Roasted Brussels Sprouts and Squash with Dried Cranberries

-- 1 Large red onion (but into wedges)
+- 1 large red onion cut into wedges

 - 1 teaspoon chili powder

-- balsamic glaze (optional)
+- balsamic glaze optional

 - Spread vegetables out on a rimmed baking sheet.

-- Drizzle with oil, season with salt, pepper, and chili powder.
+- Drizzle with oil, season with salt, pepper, thyme leaves, and chili powder.
 Toss to coat.

 - Remove from oven and place on serving platter.
-Sprinkle pomegranate seeds over the top and drizzle with balsamic glaze if desired.|
+Sprinkle dried cranberries over the top and drizzle with balsamic glaze, if desired.